Bra Failure Guide

 -

-Strap Fatigue- Straps stretch permanently when over-adjusted to compensate for a loose band.
+Strap Fatigue- Straps stretch permanently when over-adjusted to compensate for a loose band, leading to heavy lifting by the straps and increased discomfort.

 -